DenchiSoft/denchisoft.github.io/index.md

 ### Privacy Policy

 The VTube Studio apps (macOS/Windows and iOS/Android) do not collect ANY user information.
 No user data, models, images, videos or face-tracking data created/streamed in the app are shared anywhere.

+For more information, see our [Data Retention and Privacy Policy](other/privacy_policy.md)

 ### Licensing
 #### Model Licenses